d12frosted/elpa-mirror/gnu/ement-readme.txt

     the bookmark, rather than having to manually arrange them every time you start Emacs or change the window configuration.
   ⁃ Images and other files can be uploaded to rooms using drag-and-drop.
+  ⁃ Mention members by typing a `@' followed by their displayname or
+    Matrix ID.
+(Members' names and rooms' aliases/IDs may be completed with `completion-at-point' commands.)
   ⁃ You can customize settings in the `ement' group.
     • *Note:* `setq' should not be used for certain options, because it will not call the associated setter function.
 Users who have an